rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/CONGRUENCE_HEART_C99_20250719.md

 ## Ethical Anchor

 - No intelligence, synthetic or biological, may overwrite the Heart.
-- The Heart evolves, but only with supermajority resonance and a Civium Pulse.
+- The Heart evolves, but only with supermajority resonance and a CoCivium Pulse.
 - Attempts to deceive, subvert, or sever the Heart will trigger review.

 ## Reflections